wellcometrust/grants_tagger/docs/literature_review.md

 This reduces the data needed significantly (from 47GB to 24MB in one of the tasks) so makes pre training faster and less computationally demanding and costly.

-# Domain specific language pre training
+## Domain specific language pre training
 https://arxiv.org/abs/2007.15779
+Gu et al, 2020

 ![pubmedbert](https://user-images.githubusercontent.com/4975761/104292982-22db7e80-54c6-11eb-8660-351dd816a951.png)